Pedrothebusdriver/vinted-ai-cloud/docs/actions_for_pete.md

 - [ ] M2-01 – Add a pull-to-refresh gesture on the Connect screen to quickly re-check `/health`.
 - [x] M2-02 – Build an “App Settings” modal allowing the user to edit base URL + upload key with inline validation.
 (2025-11-19 – Draft list now has a Settings modal that edits/persists URL + upload key.)
 - [x] M2-03 – Persist a “last connected” timestamp and show it on the Connect screen.
 (2025-11-19 – Connection success now stores a timestamp and surfaces it on Connect.)
-- [ ] M2-04 – Add support for multiple saved servers (list + select) stored in AsyncStorage.
+- [x] M2-04 – Add support for multiple saved servers (list + select) stored in AsyncStorage.
+(2025-11-19 – Connect screen now lets you save multiple servers and tap to switch.)
 - [ ] M2-05 – Display the FastAPI version returned by `/health` and warn if it’s outdated vs bundled schema version.

 ### 3.2 Draft experience